TheCDC/cbu_homecoming_2018/README.md

 pipenv shell

 ```
+Doing so will install all dependencies in a virtual environment.

+`pipenv shell` puts your shell in a context where the dependencies are accessible.

 ## Markov Demo
 ```
 sudo apt install graphviz
 ```

+Execute it (while in pipenv shell) with `python markov.py`.
+Doing so should automatically open a browser tab pointed to the web interface.
+Furhter instructions are within said interface.

 ## Evil RPS Demo

 This shares dependencies with the Markov demo.

+TODO: implement GUI, write execution instructions.

 ## N-Body Physics Simulation

+TODO: installation and execution instructions.